-Pursuing your master’s degree in English at NC State puts you in a vibrant intellectual community at the state’s largest university.
-Our students bring varied goals and interests to graduate study in English.
-Some enter the M.A. program looking for intellectual challenge and the opportunity to engage deeply with literature.
-Some are preparing for advanced work in doctoral programs leading to research and teaching careers in literature, linguistics, rhetoric or film studies.
+M.A. graduates work in a variety of disciplines and industries.
+Some alumni enroll in doctoral programs and pursue research and teaching careers in literature, linguistics, rhetoric or film studies.
 Other M.A. graduates go on to teach in community colleges, secondary schools, literacy centers and other educational settings.
 Still others pursue careers as writers, editors and media specialists outside the academy.